ccoutant/dwarf-locations/024-revise-operations.md

 >    <[base type or generic] B> <[base type or generic] A> → <[[generic] 0 or 1>
 >

-**NOTE FOR DISCUSSION** Does this work for only integral base types or does it work for all base types?
-Some of the base types like vector types are kind of weird like the vector types?
-I think that this should be limited to integral base types.

 > `DW_OP_skip` ([2-byte signed integer] bytes to skip)
 >
 >    *no stack effects*